abhi3700/evm-playground/README.md

 }
 ```

 These are the 2 functions which can be used in Solidity to prepare payloads in raw bytes for external contract calls.
-Such payloads can be passed as parameters to the low level Solidity `.call` ✅, `.delagateCall` ✅, `.staticCall` [❌Deprecated].
+Such payloads can be passed as parameters to the low level Solidity `.call` ✅, `.delegateCall` ✅, `.staticCall` [❌Deprecated].

 Both are same functions implemented differently.
 Easy to use `abi.encodeWithSignature` [Personal preference though].